 All of these re-countings enliven, animate, reactivate, localise and qualify the capital numbers.
-They potentialise the numbers in terms of work, geography, liveness and further accumulation by summing them up in different ways (realtime status updates and dashboards, networks of associations, geographies of work and affect) commonly found in contemporary data economies and as the outcome of big data practice.
+They configure the numbers in terms of work, geography, liveness and further accumulation by summing them up in different ways (realtime status updates and dashboards, networks of associations, geographies of work and affect) commonly found in contemporary data economies and as the outcome of big data practice.
 Many of the dashboards, maps, sentiment analyses and predictive recommendations are common in big data practice, and the fact that people using Github should so readily analyse Github itself using big data infrastructures such as GoogleBigQuery and other analytic devices is hardly surprising.
 Coders and software developers are, after all, key workers in the ongoing transformation of systems of controls and configuration associated with big data.

 Acts of imagined accumulation

-Given this vortex of data-challenged work around the Github data, which I interpret as both symptomatic of big data practices and as a set of parallel 'storyfications' of the 'datafication' of Github, where would an ethnographic sensibility intervene?
-Is there any place or point at which it might engage with the code-infrastructure oriented practices associated with flows of data?
-Given my -- and indeed 'our', since this project was a team effort, including statisticians and social theorists -- propensity or somewhat unwitting interpellation as a white, middle-class, middle-age, relatively technically over-skilled male social researcher long-drawn into information infrastructural transformations, the chances of an ethnographic attentiveness to differences, slippages, experiential ambivalences and ambiguities actually having an chance of purchase were rather slim.
-Could writing queries for GoogleBigQuery GithubArchive dataset, developing data analytic and visualizing code in R and python, programming languages commonly used in the big data practices actually generate any auto-ethnographic resonance?
+Given this vortex of work around the Github data, which I interpret as both symptomatic of big data practices and as a set of parallel 'storyfications' of the 'datafication' of Github, where would an ethnographic sensibility intervene?
+George Marcus in his account of prototyping ethnographic experimentation emphasises the ongoing relevance of 'images of moving through natural settings of social action' (Marcus 2014, 3).
+Is there any place or point at which analysis might ethnographically engage with the code-infrastructure oriented practices associated with flows of data?
+Given my -- and indeed 'our', since this project was a team effort, including statisticians and social theorists -- propensity or somewhat unwitting interpellation as a white, middle-class, middle-age, relatively technically over-skilled male social researcher long-drawn into information infrastructural transformations, the viable forms of ethnographic attentiveness to differences, slippages, experiential ambivalences and ambiguities were not obvious.
+Could writing queries for GoogleBigQuery GithubArchive dataset, developing data analytic and visualizing code in languages such as R and python, programming languages commonly used in the big data practices, actively prototype forms that did not simply conform to the implicit and pervasive injunction to 'tell stories with data'?

-The basic capital number of the repository count was usefully grounding.
+In this respect, the elementary character of the repository count was usefully grounding.
 Technically, the number is relatively easy to approximate in the GithubArchive data.
 A simply GoogleBigQuery produces the number in roughly 2.0 secs having processed around 40Gb of repository URLs:

 library(bigrquery) query1 = "SELECT count(distinct(repo.url)) FROM [githubarchive:year.2011], [githubarchive:year.2012], [githubarchive:year.2013], [githubarchive:year.2014], [githubarchive:year.2015]" repo_count = query_exec('metacommunities', query = query1)

-## Running query: RUNNING 2.4s Running query: RUNNING 3.3s

-## 21.5 gigabytes processed
+## Auto-refreshing stale OAuth token.

-The result: 31,490,949
+The result: 31490949 repositories.

-How could we re-count such capital numbers in order to both further highlight their dynamic composition through flows of association and to highlight some of the highly reactive, imaginary boundary work they might do as the materialize imaginaries of totality, globality or infrastructural control?
+Could we re-count such capital numbers in order to both further highlight their dynamic composition through flows of association and to highlight some of the highly reactive, imaginary boundary work they might do as they materialize imaginaries of totality, globality or infrastructural control?
 Could configurative numbers in both their compositional and imaginary-materialising multiplicity be counted?
-Whilst there is a much configurational work involved even in beginning to count things heterogeneously on an infrastructural scale, I found myself drawn in two directions, one concerned with transience of configurations and the other with their imitative composition.
-Both concerns -- transience and imitation -- are not highlighted in any of the other re-counts of the GithubArchive data, but they only became salient to me amidst many other failures to find any interesting story, stable signal or statistical regularity in the Github timeline data.
+Whilst there is a much configurational work involved even in beginning to count things heterogeneously on an infrastructural scale, I found myself drawn by the transience of configurations and their imitative composition.
+Both concerns -- transience and imitation -- are not highlighted in any of the other re-counts of the GithubArchive data.
+They only became salient to me amidst many other failures to find any interesting story, stable signal or statistical regularity in the Github timeline data.